Iman Jordan

 Iman Jordan is an American Pop/Alternative R&B singer-songwriter from Cincinnati, Ohio, formerly known by his stage name Mateo.
 He was also formerly signed to the Krucial Noise imprint on Interscope Records, label imprint of Alicia Keys producer Kerry "Krucial" Brothers.
-Iman recently won The Harry Belafonte Best Song for Social Change Award for his song, "Deliver" during the 2025 Grammy Awards weekend.
+Iman won the Harry Belafonte Best Song for Social Change Award for his song, "Deliver" during the 2025 Grammy Awards weekend.
 He has written songs for Rihanna ("Desperado"), Jazmine Sullivan, The Internet, and Alicia Keys, as well as DJDS' "No Pain" featuring Khalid and Charlie Wilson.

 Personal life

 Iman was born in Cincinnati, Ohio, into a musical family.
 His grandfather, Freddy Jordan was a jazz and session guitarist at the historic King Records where he played for the likes of James Brown, Freddie King, and Charles Brown.
 His grandmother was a singer who toured Canada and the northeastern United States.
 Iman started singing at an early age and playing classical piano at age 5.
 He attended Morehouse College, majoring in music and business.
 After graduation, Iman moved to New York City where he briefly worked as a strategy consultant.

 On June 21, 2016, Iman publicly came out as gay via his Instagram.
 He wrote, "Over the years, I've created so many faces and have done so many costume changes just to hide the simple fact that I am who I am.
 I've changed my name.
 I've worn clothes I didn't like.
 I've written songs about my most meaningful relationships and changed the pronouns.
 All for what...to meet my assumed expectation of others."
 Shortly after, he changed his artist name from Mateo to his birth given name, Iman Jordan.